 You’ll notice in the opening scripture that, while the scroll was sealed, John wept because no one was found who could open it.
 The Angel that was speaking to him said the the Lion of the Tribe of Judah was found worthy to open the seals.
 My question is, if a whole lot of bad things happen when the scroll is opened, why all the weeping?
 I’m thinking, “KEEP IT SEALED!”
 Yet everyone is glad the Lion can open the seals.
 What in the world is this scroll?

 Because it will take way too much to explain it all, I’ll just tell you: It represents what mankind lost when Adam fell.
 It contains all the conditions and curses that became our heritage because of the fall that Jesus UNsealed off our lives at our new birth.
-Check out Deuteronomy 28 if you’re interested in the horrifying details.
-It’s a pretty frightening list.
+Check out Deuteronomy 28 if you’re interested in the horrifying details of that curse.
+It’s a pretty frightening list. 😲

-But because of Jesus, we are NO LONGER under any curse, Church!
+But because of Jesus, we are NO LONGER under ANY curse, Church!
 Our lives are UNsealed and our relationship with the Father is REstored!
-NO MORE CURSE!
+HALLELUJAH! 🙌🏻

 Now you know why John was overjoyed when he was told that the Lion of the Tribe of Judah was found worthy to open the sealed scroll!
 We don’t want to sealed with all those curses.
 We want to FREED (UNsealed) from them!